Is Your Supply Chain Ready for AI?

-Don’t purchase software.
-Purchase based on the company.
+Don’t purchase the software solely based on the software.
+Purchase the software with consideration given to the company from which you are purchasing it from.
 What services do they offer?
 How will they evolve your system over time?
 What are their limitations?
 How are they innovating towards the future of AI?

 The partner you choose will have a direct impact on the future of your business’ technology.

-Supply chain artificial intelligence is still at its conception, but it’s growing quickly.
+Supply chain artificial intelligence is still relatively in its early stages, but it’s growing at a rapid pace.
 AI is going to become a competitive differentiator for supply chains within the next year.